barvian/thesis/paper.md

 #### User Personas

 As an additional aid in the design process, {{ site.data.personas | size }} personas were created as representations of the application's target audience.
-Considering this project lacked quantitative user research or any sort of analytics that usually serve as reference points for such an exercise, research of GAD symptoms and recurring personality traits were used as guidelines instead.
-The webpage from the National Institutes of Mental Health {% include c.html r=3 a=false %} provided most of these traits along with some realistic quotes from GAD patients:
+Considering this project lacked quantitative user research or any sort of analytics that usually serve as reference points for such an exercise, research of GAD symptoms and recurring personality traits were used as guidelines instead {% include c.html r=3 %}:

 <ul class="o-block-list o-box">
 	{% for persona in site.data.personas %}